SpongePowered/SpongeDocs/source/faq.rst

 - Many of our developers have worked with Minecraft for years and know the ins and outs of its mechanics.
 - Our developers are well versed with Java.
 Many of us frequently work with “bytecode injection” and have for years, or even write mod loaders on the side.
 - Performance is on our mind.
-The Glowstone implementation may run the best, but we plan to make the necessary changes to Minecraft to improve its performance for anything built on top of Minecraft itself (which includes the Forge implementation), just as Bukkit and Spigot has done.
+The Glowstone implementation may run the best, but we plan to make the necessary changes to Minecraft to improve its performance for anything built on top of Minecraft itself (which includes the Forge implementation), just as Bukkit and Spigot have done.